-Using letters from her Uncle Alfred, Head of Metals #1 in the Lodz Ghetto, who selected each member family of the “last 500,” and those of her father verifying the stories young Rosie heard as a child, she details the history of the family, including events before, during, and after the Holocaust.
+Using letters from her Uncle Alfred, Head of Metals #1 in the Lodz Ghetto, who selected each member of the “Last 500,” and those of her father verifying the stories young Rosie heard as a child, Raskin details the history of the family, including events in the lives of her Christian relatives, before, during, and after the Holocaust.
 Jewish family members are caught in a hellish spider's web.
-As pawns in the chess game between Hitler's assistants, the group designated as metal workers, survive the Lodz Ghetto, Auschwitz, and Stutthof, the last place where two young mothers and their four children were seen alive.
-Born in Germany after the Holocaust, Rosie describes the courage of her mother, Louise, who enabled the family to continue forward in the complicated journey to the United States as displaced persons.
+As pawns in the chess game between Hitler's assistants, the group designated as metal workers, survive the Lodz Ghetto, Auschwitz, and Stutthof, the last place where two young Chimowicz mothers and their four children were seen alive.
+Those who survived concentration camp Stutthof, were sent to a converted cigarette factory in Dresden to make munitions.
+On the burning of Dresden, they continued on a horrific death march to concentration camp Theresienstadt.
+Born in Germany after the Holocaust, Raskin describes the courage of her mother, Louise, who enabled the family to continue forward in the complicated journey to the United States as displaced persons.

 About the Author